ablaring/Lem_in/README.md

 Finally, the connections between rooms are provided.
 This is represented by two room names separated by a '-' character.

-Remember to format your README file well to improve readability.
-Break the text into smaller sections or bullet points, and consider adding some examples to help your users understand better.

 ## Install and Run the project
 ### Requirements
 ---